michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch6.md

 <div>Your IP address is: {ip}</div>
 ```

-___
+---

 ## Environment variables

-If you’re completely new to environment variables, you might the thinking, *"Oi, what are Environment variables, and why should I care?"*
+If you’re completely new to environment variables, you might the thinking, _"Oi, what are Environment variables, and why should I care?"_

 Generally speaking, environment variables help us store important information like API keys or sensitive data without ever having to reveal them to clients accessing your application.